linkeddatacenter/kees/README.md

 ## KEES Specification

-The **KEES vocabulary** define few new terms the  http://linkeddata.center/kees/v1#  namespace ( usual prefix *kees:*).
+The **KEES vocabulary** defines few new terms the  http://linkeddata.center/kees/v1#  namespace ( usual prefix *kees:*).
-It consists of few OWL classes and properties, mainly derived from existing ontologies.
+It consists of some OWL classes and properties, mainly derived from existing ontologies.

-A Reasoning describes how to materialize new informations on existing knowledge base facts.
-A reasoning should occurs when a test conditions is true and it is related to a sequence of rules or axioms.

-An axiom describes how to generate/validate knowledge base statemensts using a declarative approach.
-For instance an axiom can be represented with a sparql construct or with a SHACL restriction or with an entailment inferred by language profile semantic.
+A Reasoning describes how to materialize new informations from existing knowledge base facts.
+A reasoning should occurs only when a test conditions is true and it is related to a sequence of rules or axioms evaluation.
+An axiom describes how to generate/validate knowledge base statemensts using entailment inferred by language profile semantic; a rule express a logic deduction (if *facts exists* then *new facts genetarted*).
+For example an axiom can be described with OWL, rules can be represented with a sparql construct.

 The test condition can be realized with an ASK SPARQL operation or in any other mode.
 KEES does not impose any specification for axioms nor for condition representation.